Morris Friedell's Home Page

 Another book I assigned was _Manís Search for Meaning_, written by Viktor Frankl who survived Auschwitz to argue for the human capacity to manifest human dignity and realize values such as generosity, responsibility and self-expression even in great adversity.
 Part of me envied Frankl who had a dramatic story to tell.
 Life hadnít been easy for me Ė as a child I was clumsy and socially inept, and my parents werenít the greatest.
 I grew up to marry a fascinating but borderline and histrionic woman who turned out to be abusive to our children (sheís dead now).
 Some drama there, but all too painful.

-In 1998 disturbing weaknesses in following conversations, remembering and problem-solving led me to get a "working diagnosis" of early Alzheimerís disease.
+In 1998 disturbing weaknesses in following conversations, remembering and problem-solving led me to get a "working diagnosis" at UCLA of early Alzheimerís disease.
 I finally had "material" for my own dramatic story.
 My second career could be "dementia activist."
 I could, in my way, emulate Frankl, enabling David Shenk, in his bestselling The Forgetting, to write: "Before being taken prisoner by the Nazis, Frankl wrote extensively about the human ability to retain dignity under extreme conditions.
 Then, in the concentration camp, he faced the ultimate personal test of his own ideas.
 Now, after years of studying him, Morris was echoing Franklís life.
 In the freezing, foodless, lice-ridden barracks of Auschwitz, Frankl survived and maintained his dignity.
 Morris wondered if he could do the same as he was thrown into the dark cave of forgetting."

-I was a cofounder of DASNI, the online Dementia Support and Advocacy Network (International).
+I was a cofounder of DASNI, an online Dementia Support and Advocacy Network (International).
 In 2002 I met Andrea there, who became my third wife.
 In 2007 she and I saw Away from Her, the award-winning film about Alzheimerís and relationships starring Julie Christie.
 I was blown away when she quoted from The Forgetting my line, "Sometimes there is something delicious in oblivion."
 It was a thrill to hear these and other words from my life coming from a famous actress.
 I had had no idea.
 Part of the thrill was sharing this with Andrea and thus celebrating some of the best of our experience together.

-But is really true that "sometimes there is something delicious in oblivion"?
+But is it really true that "sometimes there is something delicious in oblivion"?
 Absolutely!
 But there are other truths as well.
 I want to learn them, but not forget oblivion.
 "We will not regret the past nor wish to shut the door on it," says the Big Book of Alcoholics Anonymous.
 I like that attitude.